 For the first week or two, play upbeat energetic music, either live or streamed 5 to 10 minutes before your Alpha begins.
 This provides a welcoming and positive atmosphere.
 Always greet guests as they arrive, whether in person or online.
 For an in-person Alpha, the Music Leader could play a few songs in the background.
 Guests can relax and don’t have to participate.

 On Week 2, choose two songs that are about God or faith, but not TO God (e.g. Do not sing "I love you Lord" since it requires people to agree with what is being sung, and someone new will not be ready for that).
 Ask guests to participate if they feel comfortable.

 The Alpha leader or the Music Leader can briefly comment before the music begins in order to put people at ease.
 Say something like, "Since this is a course about the Christian faith, we want you to experience a key part - music and singing.
 It's like a prayer to God with music.
 Please sit back and enjoy.
 You don't have to sing along unless you want to."
-Avoid long explanations.
+Please avoid long explanations.

 By Week 4, people are starting to connect.
 At this point, introduce songs that are sung more directly TO God than ABOUT God.
 Include a brief explanation of what worship is--thanking and adoring God and opening our hearts to Him.